What is a Pledged Asset?

-A pledged asset is lender (usually in return for a loan).
-The lender has the right to seize the if the borrower defaults on the obligation.
-In some cases, the lender may require the borrower to place pledged assets such as or securities in a separate account that the lender controls.
+A pledged asset is collateral pledged by a borrower to a lender (usually in return for a loan).
+The lender has the right to seize the collateral if the borrower defaults on the obligation.
+In some cases, the lender may require the borrower to place pledged assets such as cash or securities in a separate account that the lender controls.

-Pledged assets give loans often receive better interest rates than unsecured loans.
+Pledged assets give lenders a sense of security, which is why pledged-asset loans often receive better interest rates than unsecured loans.